ppj/ppj.github.io/source/_posts/2014-10-06-quiz-for-rails-beginners-2.markdown

 <div>__A6__:</div>
 <ul class='no_extra_new_line'>
   <li>Model validations are triggered when the database is accessed for update, for example: the `save` or `create` methods are called on a model object</li>
-  <li>f there are validation errors triggered during the above operation, they are saved on the model object itself which can be accessed by calling `#errors` on it</li>
+  <li>If there are validation errors triggered during the above operation, they are saved on the model object itself which can be accessed by calling `#errors` on it</li>
   Note: model_obj.errors.full_messages can be used to retrieve an array of error messages
   <li>This object cab be saved in an instance variable of the controller class and then can be used in the rendered template to display errors as shown below</li>
 </ul>